Tames-temp/Tames-base/readme.md

 - NOT TO DO: currently Tames is available as a template (not a package).
 Therefore, you should NOT create a new project in Unity Hub.
 - TO DO:
-1. Copy Tames' root folder in your desired location.
+1. Copy either of Tames' root folders in your desired location
 2. Rename the copied folder.
 3. Open it in Unity Hub.